benjamin-chavez/DevConnector_MERN/FrontendNotes.md

     });
     ```

-11. Create a `frontend/src/actions/types.js` file to store all of your CONSTANTS:
+12. Create a type file at `frontend/src/actions/types.js` to store all of your CONSTANTS:

     - With `Alert` examples: